99sphere/COCO-parsing-for-yolov3/README.md

 19 images = coco.loadImgs(imgIds)
 ```

-In line 32, you should modify "car_labels/" to directory name that you want to save result txt files.
+At line 32, modify "car_labels/" to directory name that you want to save result txt files.
 ```(python3)
 32    with open("car_labels/" + filename, "a") as myfile:
 33        for i in range(len(anns)):